Chicago Accidents Involving Delivery Trucks

 Determining liability for an accident involving a delivery truck can be difficult to determine, since there are many parties that could potentially be liable for your accident.
 An experienced truck accident attorney will be able to determine who exactly was liable and how their negligence caused your accident.

 In most cases, the accident was probably the fault of the delivery truck driver.
-They may be driving too fast, driving while distracted, driving under the influence of drugs or alcohol, or driving aggressively.
+They may be driving too fast, driving while distracted, driving under the influence of drugs or alcohol

 The owner of the truck (this could be a third party or the truck company themselves) could also be liable if the accident was caused by some type of truck malfunction.
 This is true if the malfunction could have been avoided with proper maintenance.
 If the malfunction was caused by a defective part, the manufacturer of the vehicle or the part may be liable.

 Some Challenges in Filing a Claim Against a Delivery Company

 Filing a lawsuit against a delivery truck driver or company can be complex and challenging, since it can be hard to tell exactly who to pursue.
 While an employee may have on a shirt with a FedEx logo on it, it’s possible that that driver works for another company or is an independent contractor that FedEx outsources their deliveries too.
 This makes things a bit tricky.
 While FedEx’s name is involved, you may actually end up suing an entirely different party as well.